East Malling to Maidstone Walk

 1. Maidstone

-Any route through the mainly-pedestrianised town centre will take you past many possible refreshment places, only a few of which are mentioned here.
+Any route through the mainly-pedestrianised town centre will take you past many possible refreshment places.
 If you are tempted down alleyways and into shopping malls you can follow street signs to Maidstone East Station (or the Museum) to get back on track.

 2. Start by crossing the river on the footbridge and continue along the other bank, past the Archbishop's Palace and a mooring point for pleasure cruisers.
 In front of St Peter's Bridge take the path sloping up to traffic lights on the busy main road (Bishops Way).

 4. At the end of the arcade turn right briefly into Earl Street by the Hazlitt Theatre, then turn left into another alley leading to Fremlin Walk.
-Turn left into this shopping mall, which has some refreshment places with outdoor seating at the far end.
+Turn left into this shopping mall, which has more refreshment places (some with outdoor seating) at the far end.

 5. To complete the walk take an exit from the mall on the north side which comes out in front of Maidstone Museum?.
 Go past the right-hand side of the building and up a patch of grassland containing a memorial stone to the Battle of Maidstone?.